Security

 openssl rand -base64 32How authentication works

-Section titled “How authentication works”The server accepts the API key in two ways, checked in this order:
+Section titled “How authentication works”The server accepts credentials in two ways, checked in this order:

 - Bearer token in the